Video systems for home and business can differ greatly in how the video system is deployed.

 Two you communication is an effective way to make it seem as though your home when in reality your not.

-Spot light cameras can provide similar services as with door bell cameras but with the addition of actual lighting and remote siren feature.
-Home owner can activate lights and siren using their cell phone when they see activity and want to provide a warning [to go no feather] .
+Spot light cameras can provide similar protection as with door bell cameras but with the addition of actual lighting and remote siren feature.
+Home owner can activate lights and siren using their cell phone when they see activity and want to ward off potential crime in real time.

 Together with a low subscription fee [which is not necessary] for storage this home video systems is proving to be like no other system on the market.
 A higher level of security keeping home owners abreast of what Is going on at home while keeping the cost of installation low.